znsio/specmatic-order-bff-nodejsNote/README.md

 # moved
-Specmatic is move to https://github.com/znsio/specmatic-order-bff-nodejs
+Repository is moved to https://github.com/znsio/specmatic-order-bff-nodejs